Nikishin systems on star-like sets: Ratio asymptotics of the associated multiple orthogonal polynomials: Introduction

 Our main reference in this paper will be \cite{LopMin}, where the fundamental algebraic properties of the polynomials under investigation were proved.
 In \cite{LopMin} the authors also described the zero asymptotic distribution of these polynomials under regularity conditions on the measures generating the Nikishin system.

 The strategy that we follow in the present work to obtain our ratio asymptotic results was first used in \cite{AptLopRocha}, where an analogue of Rakhmanov's celebrated theorem on ratio asymptotics \cite{Rakh1,Rakh2} was first proved for multiple orthogonal polynomials associated with Nikishin systems on the real line.
 That strategy has been applied in several other papers \cite{LopLopratio,FidLopLopSor,FidLop,Lop}.
 It is based on the analysis of certain boundary value relations between the limiting functions and the application of asymptotic results of orthogonal polynomials on the real line with respect to varying measures.
-To avoid an overextension of our present work, we have decided not to include a more detailed description of the limiting functions \eqref{eq:ratioQn:1}--\eqref{eq:ratioQn:2} and the limiting values of the recurrence coefficients \eqref{eq:limreccoeff} in our asymptotic results.
-That task will be addressed in an subsequent work in preparation.

 This paper is organized as follows.
 In Section~\ref{section:Pre} we define Nikishin systems on star-like sets, and reproduce those results and definitions from \cite{LopMin} that will be needed for our analysis.
 Only the information that is strictly relevant has been presented.
 In Section~\ref{section:Main} we state our main results.
 In Section~\ref{sec:diffZnk} we analyze the difference $Z(n+1,k)-Z(n,k)$, where the values $Z(n,k)$~\eqref{def:Znk} are the degrees of certain polynomials $P_{n,k}$ introduced in Definition~\ref{Def:polyPnk} that play a leading role in our analysis.
 In Section~\ref{sec:interlacing} we prove the interlacing property of the zeros of $P_{n,k}$.
 In the last section we analyze the ratio asymptotic behavior of the polynomials $P_{n,k}$ and prove our main asymptotic results.